sinzq/JavaScript/README.md

 ## JavaScript
-Learn What matter in Deep
+A code repo of JavaScript Learn What matter in Deep

+Create codespace with GitHub.
+* track all activity with code.

+In this repo we are using GitHub to track our learning also save data on GitHub with code and notes.

+Ctrl + shift + p